nolanhergert/spirolab/README.md

 A fun visualization of the combination of sine wave audio in the phase space. https://nolanhergert.github.io/spirolab/index.html

-Also known as a spirograph.
-This is a lab for audio spirographs!
+Also known as a spirograph or a lissajous figure, or a harmonograph.
+This is a lab for audio spirographs...spirolab :)

 Old notes and ideas:
   * https://nolanhergert.github.io/notes_old/programming/spirolab.html